-Scarriff/Tuamgraney is serviced by both the Local Link Service to Ennis and Bus Eireann Service to Limerick.
-This is a valuable bus service for the town which provides an alternative to the private car and aids and encourages a modal shift towards more sustainable modes of transport.
+Scarriff/Tuamgraney is serviced by both the Local Link Service to Ennis and Bus Eireann Service to Limerick. served by the C1, C2 & C10 Bus Services to Ennis, Killaloe and Shannon (provided by TFI Local Link Limerick Clare) and by a Bus Eireann Service to Limerick.
+This is a These are valuable bus services for the town which provides an alternative to the private car and aids and encourages a modal shift towards more sustainable modes of transport.